dslik/red-jellies/final-project/final-project-report.md

 Firmware can be updated via the SWD port.
 This is primarily used during development and test, as once encapsulated in resin, these ports are no longer accessible.

-There are no provisions for field upgradabilty, as that would require an opening through the layer of enviromental protection provided by the resin.
+There are no provisions for field upgradability, as that would require an opening through the layer of environmental protection provided by the resin.

 # Build Instructions